hall of disputation

 a stiff decorated ornament worn on the upper arm

-a gesture bestowing boon
+a gesture bestowing boon; see vara

 (also vayil) the doors of the monumental entrances of the gopuram is ordinarily twice as hight as it wide.
 The height is often considerable.
 The two shutters (flaps of a door) are made of wood and have partitions. (vasal, Tamil:… Continue Reading →